SUZANNE: 2011, AGE 47

 LIZZIE: 2011, AGE 48

-I was given an appointment for the following week at the Parapet Clinic for an HPV Lab test.
+I was given an appointment for the following week at the Parapet Clinic for a Lab exam.
 Then, I wasn’t concerned about it until I was informed it was concerning; nonetheless, I had to wait a week to determine the outcome.
-A week later, I received the worst news imaginable: ovarian organ cancer with probable infiltrating breast cancer.
-I had been sent for every HPV Type Test, scan, CT, and MRI.
+A week later, I received the worst news imaginable: ovarian organ issues with probable infiltrating breast cancer.
+I had been sent for every HPV Type test, scan, CT, and MRI.
 Now, I hate to think that if my breast didn’t show the symptoms, what would have happened to me?

 JOANNE: 2011, AGE 68